YongWookHa/BERT-on-Pytorch-Template/README.md

 ### Tasks

-In the paper, authors uses `masked language model` and `predict next sentence` tasks for pretraining.
+In the paper, authors use `masked language model` and `predict next sentence` tasks for pretraining.
 Here's short explanation of those two (copied from [codertimo's BERT-Pytorch](https://github.com/codertimo/BERT-pytorch)).

 #### Masked Language Model